-The flexibility of the M. A. program allows the student to create a graduate degree focused on their interests through the advertising electives and minors.
-Most students complete the M.A. program in eighteen to twenty-one months.
+The flexibility of UT Austin’s M. A. program allows you to create a graduate degree focused on your interests and goals with a diversity of study through the advertising electives and minors.
+Most students complete this program in 21 (or twenty-one) months or less.

 Diversity of Study Options

 Although many of our students will create their own area of emphasis using our advertising electives and minor courses, some will desire even more depth of study in one area or another.
 To meet their needs and to better bridge the gap between academia and industry, we offer three programs as enhancements to our M.A. degree.
 Current enhancement programs are Texas Insights and Analytics designed to allow all students to observe, interpret, and integrate consumer intelligence; Texas Immersive where students will learn to become Experience Designers; and Texas Creative, for future digital copywriters and art directors.
 See the Graduate Brochure for more detailed information.
 For specific course descriptions, please refer to our Advertising Graduate Courses.

 Portfolio programs are opportunities for students to obtain credentials in a cross-disciplinary academic area of inquiry while they are completing the requirements for a master's degree in a particular discipline.
 A portfolio program usually consists of four thematically related graduate courses and a research presentation; for a master's portfolio programs, practical experience related to the portfolio program may replace the presentation.
 Portfolio Program courses fulfill the minor course requirement in the Advertising Degree Plan.

 Below are a few of the Portfolio Programs Offered:

 Communication, Information and Cultural Policy

 Mexican American Studies

 View all current Portfolio Programs, program descriptions and application procedures.

 In addition, the College of Communication offers several dual-degree options with the following programs: